 - view route maps

 Check what public rights exist over a route

 We have a statutory duty to keep the Definitive Map and Statement of Public Rights of Way up to date.
 The Definitive Map and Statement published in 1966 is the legal record of public rights of way.

 If a way is on the Definitive Map, this is conclusive evidence in law that the public had the rights shown at the relevant date, and still have unless there's been a legally authorised change.

 Public rights may exist over a way which is not shown on the Map, even though it is not recorded.
 The status of a route can be changed, or a route can be added to the Definitive Map by way of a legal order.

-You can request a pdf copy of the map by contacting us on:
+How to request a copy of the map

-Alternatively, contact us for further advice about a particular route.
+Alternatively, email firstname.lastname@example.org for further advice about a particular route.

 Under Section 31(6) of the Highways Act 1980, landowners may formally acknowledge and declare rights of way, if any, which cross their land.
 By doing so, they effectively prevent any new public rights being acquired over the land from the date of the deposit of their ‘statutory declaration’, subject to periodic lodging of further declarations.

 For information about any statutory declarations lodged with us, email email@example.com or call us on 0117 9223967.